Ngoguey42/c_exams/README.md

 (Ø)  exercise not turned in<br>
 (R)  exercise not turned in, but *'retrovalidated'* by a subsequent exercise.<br>
 <br>
-*75/100 is required to validate an exams,<br>
+*75/100 is required to validate an exam,<br>
-5 validated exams are required to validate the module.*
+5 validated exams are required to validate the c_exams module.*

 <br><br><br><br><br><br><br><br>